WarsWorld/WarsWorld/CONTRIBUTING.md

 # Contributing
 Before anything else, thanks for considering contributing to Wars World, its thanks to people like you that AW community can grow and continue to enjoy this beautiful game.
+Also, contributing doesn't mean you make a commitment to us, we have a philosophy where open source devs are free to come and go as they wish.
+Whether you just want to implement your move planner feature or become part of the team, we welcome you!

 ### Where do I go from here?